TehShrike/webtask-chat/readme.md

 - copy the endpoint URL to your clipboard
 - open the chat client in your browser

-To destroy endpoint and wipe any chat history, run
+To destroy the endpoint and wipe any chat history, run

 ```sh
 npm run destroy